-368. Estate Planning
+Law 368.
+Estate Planning

-The transmittal of family wealth in the context of tax consequences - income, gift and estate is an obvious component.
+The transmittal of family wealth in the context of tax consequences income, gift and estate are obvious components.
 The relationships of insurance, pension and profit sharing plans, and business organizations are within the ambit.
 Considerations of public measures to protect family interests (elective shares, mortmain, forced heirship) and to afford essential support (family allowances, etc.) are included.
-Special problems concerned with gifts to charities are within the purview.
 Special problems which are non-tax - e.g., effective continuation of family businesses, maximum benefits to minors by avoiding guardianship - may receive consideration.
-Effective will and trust construction (and drafting) are included.
+Effective will and trust construction (and drafting) are included in the range.
 Problems can extend to middle and small estate problems in addition to the large estate with significant tax problems.

-370. Land Development
+Law 370.
+Land Development